jamiecounsell/django-pwned-passwords/README.rst

 .. image:: https://codecov.io/gh/jamiecounsell/django-pwned-passwords/branch/master/graph/badge.svg
     :target: https://codecov.io/gh/jamiecounsell/django-pwned-passwords

-A Django password validator that checks Troy Hunt's PWNED Passwords API to see if a password has been involved in a major security breach before.
+django-pwned-passwords is a Django password validator that checks Troy Hunt's PWNED Passwords API to see if a password has been involved in a major security breach before.

 Documentation
 -------------